 So can a beauty product really make a political difference?
 Keep scrolling to find out (and to pick up a tube of Kiss My Pink yourself)!

-BYRDIE: What was your original inspiration for creating a lipstick that donates 100% of its profits to Planned Parenthood?
+BYRDIE: What was your original inspiration for creating a lipstick that donates 100 percent of its profits to Planned Parenthood?

 BYRDIE: How did you come up with the hot pink shade?